-This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Division of Corrections for the Monmouth County Sheriff's Office, pursuant to which ICE delegates nominated, trained, certified, and authorized Division of Corrections Monmouth County Sheriff's Office personnel to perform certain immigration enforcement functions as specified herein.
-It is the intent of the parties that these delegated authorities will enable the Division of Corrections for the Monmouth County Sheriff's Office (hereinafter MCSO) to identify and process immigration violators and conduct criminal investigations under ICE supervision, as detailed herein, within the confines of MCSO's area of responsibility.
-The MCSO and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.
+This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Law Enforcement Agency, the Pinal County Sheriff's Office (PCSO), pursuant to which ICE delegates nominated, trained, certified, and authorized PCSO personnel to perform certain immigration enforcement functions as specified herein.
+It is the intent of the parties that these delegated authorities will enable the PCSO to identify and process immigration violators and conduct criminal investigations under ICE supervision, as detailed herein, within the confines of the PCSO'S area of responsibility.
+The PCSO and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.